orstavik/JoiEvents/docs/2_EventToEvent/3b_WhatIs_propagation.md

 2. *through* the `target` element (target phase), and
 3. *up* from the `parentNode` of the `target` element to the `window` again (bubbling phase).

 Event listeners for an event are thus processed in the top-down order for the ancestor elements for an events target element in the capture phase, then the event listeners for the target, and then in bottom-up order for the ancestor elements in the bubbling phase.
-If more than one event listener is added to an element for the same event in the same phase, they are run in the same order that they were added. *In the target phase, the browser **ignores** whether or not the event listener were intended for the capturing or bubbling phase, and runs all event listeners in the **order they were added** (This is not good, but that's how it works).
+If more than one event listener is added to an element for the same event in the same phase, they are run in the same order that they were added. *In the target phase, the browser **ignores** whether or not the event listener were intended for the capturing or bubbling phase, and runs all event listeners in the **order they were added***.
+(This is not good, but that's how it works.)

 ```javascript
 const options = {capture: true};